PFTian/InterviewQuestions/React/React.md

 | Create a new DOM if element updates | Updates JSX if element updates |
 | DOM manipulations is very expensive | DOM manipulation is very easy |
 | Too much of memory wastage | No memory wastage |

+### 6. What is JSX?

+JSX is a XML-like syntax extension to ECMAScript (the acroym stands for JavaScript XML).
+This is a type of file used by React which utilizes the expressiveness of Javascript along with HTML like template syntax.
+This makes the HTML file really easy to understand.
+JSX syntax can be compiled by Babel.